Jimmy Dorsey: Movie appearances and filmography

-Dorsey appeared in a number of Hollywood motion pictures, including That Girl From Paris, Shall We Dance, The Fleet's In, Lost in a Harem with Abbott and Costello, I Dood It, and the bio-pic with his brother Tommy, The Fabulous Dorseys in 1947.
+Dorsey appeared in a number of Hollywood motion pictures, including That Girl from Paris, Shall We Dance, The Fleet's In, Lost in a Harem with Abbott and Costello, I Dood It, and the biopic with his brother Tommy, The Fabulous Dorseys, in 1947.

-In 1938, Jimmy Dorsey and His Orchestra also appeared in a movie short performing many of his hits including "It's the Dreamer in Me", "I Love You in Technicolor", and "Parade of the Milk Bottle Caps".
+In 1938, Jimmy Dorsey and His Orchestra also appeared in a movie short performing many of his hits, including "It's the Dreamer in Me", "I Love You in Technicolor", and "Parade of the Milk Bottle Caps".